infrasonar/docs/docs/introduction/what_is_Infra_Sonar.md

 # What is InfraSonar

-InfraSonar is the brainchild an IT infrastructure specialist and a great software development team with a passion for scalable software solutions who joined forces with an IT service provider to create an easy-to-maintain, uniform monitoring platform.

 InfraSonar comes out of the box with many predefined conditions based on years of experience and best practices.

 This predefined set of conditions and agent-less monitoring capabilities make for an easy and non-intrusive rollout with minimum effort.